ipfs/js-ipfs-repo-migrations/README.md

 Migrations are one of those things that can be extremely painful on users.
 At the end of the day, we want users never to have to think about it.
 The process should be:

 - SAFE.
 No data lost.
 Ever.
 - Revertible.
-Tools must implement forward and backward migrations.
+Tools must implement forward and backward (if possible) migrations.
-- Frozen.
-After the tool is written, all code must be frozen and vendored.
+- Tests.
+Migrations have to be well tested.
 - To Spec.
 The tools must conform to the spec.

 #### Architecture of migrations

 All migrations are placed in `/migrations` folder.
-Each folder there represents one migration that behaves as stand-alone package that has its own `package.json` file that states migration's dependencies, has its own tests and follows migration API.
+Each folder there represents one migration that follows migration API.

 All migrations are collected in `/migrations/index.js`, which should not be edited manually is it is regenerated on every run of `jsipfs-migrations add` (or the manual changes should follow same style of modifications).
-The order of migrations is important and the migrations have to be sorted in the growing order.
+**The order of migrations is important and the migrations have to be sorted in the growing order**.

 Each migration has to follow this API.
 It has to export object in its `index.js` that has following properties: